Cryptocoders-wtf/assetstore-contract/docs/DAM.md

 which offers huge value to our society and changes our business practices or even our lifestyle.

-I'd like to present one idea, Decentralized Autonomous Marketplace (DAM), which has a potential to become such a killer application.
+I'd like to present one idea, Decentralized Autonomous Marketplace (DAM), which has the potential to become such a killer application.

 Here is the definition of a Decentralized Autonomous Marketplace (DAM).